 SITE DETAILS

 Site Reference and Borehamwood Site: BORE05

 address Land east of Green Street, Borehamwood

 Site identification plan: 5309/350

 Aerial photograph: 5309/351

-Developm Development principles plan: [5309/352]
+Development principles plan: [5309/352]

 Site area 11 ha

-Existing use/occupiers Agricultur al
+Existing use/occupiers Agricultural

-Land ownership HERTFORDSHIRE COUNTY COUNCIL of County Hall, Hertford SG13 8DE and of DX145781, Hertford 4

-& JOHN MOORE of 5 Anderson Road, Shenley, Radlett, Herts., and HERBERT JAMES MARTIN of 1 The Pines, Rectory Lane, Shenley, Herts.
+Land ownership HERTFORDSHIRE COUNTY COUNCIL of County Hall, Hertford SG13 8DE and of DX145781, Hertford 4 & JOHN MOORE of 5 Anderson Road, Shenley, Radlett, Herts., and HERBERT JAMES MARTIN of 1 The Pines, Rectory Lane, Shenley, Herts. &

-&

 VILLA SCALABRINI (Co.
 Regn.
 No. 04750130) of Villa Scalabrini, Green Street, Shenley, Radlett WD7 9BB.

 Site availability Unknown

 Brownfield Land Register No.

 Planning history None.

 Buildings None.

 Adjoining uses North: To the north of the site is agricultural land and Villa Scalabrini, a retirement home.

 East: To the east of the site is an area of woodland which is a local nature reserve.

 South: To the south of the site is agricultural land.

 West: To the west of the site are residential dwellings fronting onto Green Street.

-Topography The site is almost completely level.
-There is a slight incline from southeast to north-west.
+Topography The site is east to no almost completely level.
+There is a slight incline from south- rth-west.

 Water courses None.
-None.

-Vegetation s formed of three agricultural field parcels.
-Each are bounded rows and tree belts.
+Vegetation The site is formed of three agricultural field parcels.
+Each are bounded by hedgerows and tree belts.
 There is no vegetation within the central